Xathanon/Moonwalk-1e/source/Stats/Skills/Magical/Conjuration.rst

 Conjuration Skills (Magical):
 =============================
-Conjuration skills are those used to call forth spirits into one's service and keep them in your service.
-Different mages have different approaches to summoning, binding, and branding, normally heavily impacted by their paradigm.
+Conjuration skills are those used to call forth spirits and astral constructs into one's service and keep them in your service.
+Different mages have different approaches to conjuration, normally heavily impacted by their paradigm.

 Binding (Potency):
 ------------------
-Binding is the skill of forcing spirits into long-term service.
-Often mastered by mages who don't care about ethics, it brings with it an astral stain that can make summoning more difficult.
+Binding is the skill of anchoring spirits to your essence, granting them a longer stay on this world and forcing them to your service.
+This is often, but not always, accompanied by an offering to avoid Astral Stain.

 * Specializations: Fire, Water, Air, Earth, Beast, Humanity, Plant, Task, Guidance, Guardian

-Branding (Potency):
+Creation (Potency):
 -------------------
-Branding is the art of linking onesself with a spirit in a mutually agreeable manner, but taps the spirit directly to the mage's life energy, making it a risky ploy.
+Creation is the skill of forging mana in the astral world into astral forms, willing them into existence to serve as tools in the ether.

-* Specializations: Fire, Water, Air, Earth, Beast, Humanity, Plant, Task, Guidance, Guardian
+* Specializations: Armor, Objects, Weapons

 Summoning (Potency):
 --------------------